 Using bioactive peat that strengthens and regenerates dry, broken and thin hair to gain its maximum potential, it also uses Argan oil as a powerful hair fall solution.
 It is a natural product that provides Sulphate free treatment, with effective Peat mud as an important ingredient to give thinning hair a treatment as well as repair damaged hair.
 While it does not work for genetic hair loss in men (MPB), it can work for other alopecia conditions.
 The shampoo is free from SLS, SLES and parabens, thereby reducing the chances of irritation in hair scalp or any sort of damage to the hair follicles.
 It also comprises of a powerful natural DHT Blocker and therefore can be counted on as one of the best hair growth remedies.

 Peat Mud and Argan Oil Hair Growth Shampoo conditioner are available for both men and women and can be bought via Amazon.
 The customers absolutely love the product.
-Here are a few of the raving reviews.

 After analyzing almost every aspect related to hair loss and its remedies, the right choice would be to choose a product that provides an effective hair fall solution with no side effects.
 Peat Mud and Argan Oil shampoo is a smart option as it uses natural ingredients to counter hair fall issues thus reducing the chances of experiencing side effects.